adobe/aepsdk-core-ios/Documentation/PerformanceTesting.md

 - ### Memory/CPU/Thread Consumption

-  - Launch the `PerformanceApp` and open the `debug navigation` view from Xcode.
+  - Launch the `PerformanceApp` and open the `debug navigator` view from Xcode.
   - Click the buttons (`Load AEP SDK` and `Evaluate Rules`) on the app, , in the meantime, monitor the memory/cpu/thead usage in Xcode.

 - ### Memory Leak